 Teaching Linking Verbs to Students

+Bu tjust how to teach linking verbs?
 First of all, I always introduce action verbs first.
 They are more concrete and easier for students to understand.
 While I’m teaching action verbs I introduce the basics of verbs.
 For the most part, all sentences have one and we go over what a subject and predicate are (if we haven’t previously covered that).

-Once my students have a basic understanding of general verbs and action verbs I begin the linking words lesson by writing a simple sentence like, “Helena is happy” on the board.
+Once my students have a basic understanding of general verbs and action verbs I begin the linking words lesson plan by writing a simple sentence like, “Helena is happy” on the board.
 I ask my students to use what they know and find the verb in the sentence.
 After giving them time to think and come up with their own ideas we discuss the sentence and I introduce linking verbs.
 After this initial lesson I like to show this video.
 It’s quick and I’ve found that for those students that short videos work so well with some of my students.

 Whole Class or Small Group Lesson